-The Corporation participates in a tax sharing agreement (TSA) whereby it is reimbursed by an affiliate of DBNY (Affiliate) for the DTAs associated with its temporary differences, tax credits, and net operating losses (NOLs).
-Under the same agreement, the Corporation would also pay the Affiliate for the reversals of previously reimbursed temporary differences.
+The Corporation participates in a tax sharing agreement (TSA) whereby it is reimbursed by an affiliate of DBNY for the DTAs associated with its temporary differences, tax credits, and net operating losses (NOLs).
+Under the same agreement, the Corporation would also pay the affiliate of DBNY for the reversals of previously reimbursed temporary differences.
 As of December 31, 2017, the cumulative reimbursement for DTAs was \$666 million.
-During 2018, the Corporation reduced its deferred tax settlement account by \$25 million as a result of previously reimbursed DTAs that reversed in 2018.
-As such, the cumulative reimbursement for DTAs as of June 30, 2018 is \$641 million.
+During 2018, the Corporation was reimbursed for \$38 million related to DTAs generated in 2017.
+Additionally, the Corporation reduced its deferred tax settlement account by \$49 million as a result of previously reimbursed DTAs that reversed in 2018.
+As such, the cumulative reimbursement for DTAs as of December 31, 2018 was \$655 million.

-During 2018, the Corporation generated \$14 million of federal, NYS and NYC DTAs.
-In anticipation of the tax settlement with the Affiliate that is expected to occur within the next 12 months, the Corporation has reclassified this amount to current tax receivable.
+During 2018, the Corporation generated \$52 million of federal, NYS and NYC DTAs.
+In anticipation of the tax settlement with the affiliate of DBNY that is expected to occur by June 2019, the Corporation has reclassified this amount to current tax receivable.